FrancescoXD/xac/README.md

 # xac
-A very basic autoclicker written in C with libx11.
+A very basic, fast and powerful Windows and Linux autoclicker written in C.

 ## Requirements
+### Linux:
 - libx11-dev
 - libxtst-dev
 - make

+### Windows:
+- ?

 ## Clone the repo
 ```